Next Stop, Arizona: Exploring the Southwest with Lindsey Moore PT, DPT

 “Everybody is very friendly.
 I love where I work because my patients are awesome, the therapists are all awesome—everybody’s been welcoming.”

-When traveling to a new location and facility on assignment, nerves can be high—especially for fresh travelers!
+Nerves can be high when traveling to a new location and facility on assignment, especially for fresh travelers!
 Working with a friendly and welcoming team can go a long way in making you feel at home, wherever that may be.
 Once you’ve finished your shift and want to go out exploring:

 If the great outdoors is your cup of tea, Arizona sounds like a place that will surround you with other like-minded enthusiasts.
 Outdoor activities are also an awesome way to branch out and meet new people in the area!